resurvenge/Windw/README.md

 ```
 ## Creating Titles

-* To create a topbar you will need to do the ``window.title`` function in your love2d draw function
+* To create a title you will need to do the ``window.title`` function in your love2d draw function

 ```lua